Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## isSubrecord

-Test whether one `ReadonlyRecord` contains all of the keys and values contained in another `ReadonlyRecord` using `Equal.equivalence` as `Equivalence`.
+Check if one `ReadonlyRecord` is a subrecord of another, meaning it contains all the keys and values found in the second record.
+This comparison uses default equality checks (`Equal.equivalence()`).

 **Signature**